rancher/rdns-server/README.md

 ```

 #### Running etcdv3 backend
-`Etcdv3` backend launches the `CoreDNS` service by default and users no need to run additional `CoreDNS`.
+This backend will launches the CoreDNS service by default and users no need to run additional CoreDNS.

 ```
 ./scripts/start etcdv3